inikolaev/get-kubernetes-desktop-client/README.md

 NOTE: This software is still work in progress

+## Features

+* Connect to running pod session, similar to what `kubectl exec -it pod-name` does
+* Switch between different contexts and namespaces
+* Search pod by labels

 ## Known Issues

 * If token used by `kubectl` is expired, application will refresh it, but not save into `~/.kube/config`.
 This will cause `kubectl` break with error `Refresh token is invalid or has already been claimed by another client.`.
 The solution for now is to list some resources using `kubectl` in a corresponding context first, e.g.: `kubectl get pods`.
 After that everything will work fine, untill token expires again.

+* List of pods is not updated automatically and requires manual update at the moment

 ## Screenshots